ben-manes/gradle-versions-plugin/README.md

 ##### Respecting declared bounds

-A rule can also hold the report to what the build itself declared.
-The constraint a declaration stated is available as `versionConstraint`, Gradle's own [`VersionConstraint`](https://docs.gradle.org/current/javadoc/org/gradle/api/artifacts/VersionConstraint.html).
+A rule can also keep the report inside what the build itself declared.
+The constraint written on a declaration is available as `versionConstraint`, Gradle's own [`VersionConstraint`](https://docs.gradle.org/current/javadoc/org/gradle/api/artifacts/VersionConstraint.html).
-A module the build declares with no version of its own carries the constraints the platforms it consumes state for that module in `platformVersionConstraints`, a list rather than a single value because more than one consumed platform can bound the same module.
-The query that finds candidates is deliberately unbounded, so a rule that wants the report to respect what the build declared reads it from `versionConstraint` rather than restating it.
+For a module the build declares without a version, the constraints its consumed platforms set for that module are available as `platformVersionConstraints`.
+It is a list rather than a single value, because more than one consumed platform can bound the same module.
+The query that finds candidates is deliberately unbounded, so a rule respecting what the build declared reads it from `versionConstraint` rather than restating it.
 It is null for a module no declaration was matched to, such as one a substitution rule resolved to, so guard for that.